 Benefits of Estate Planning for Cryptocurrency

-With cautious preparation, you can protect your cryptocurrency assets and pass those assets on to successors through your estate plan.
+You can protect your cryptocurrency accounts and transfer them to successors through your estate plan with cautious preparation.
 At the Law Office of Paul Black, our Atlanta asset protection lawyers work with clients to establish a reliable and secure access strategy for their cryptocurrency.

-The following are a few of the cryptocurrency estate planning services we offer:
+The following are a few of the services we offer:

 - Choosing an individual who can access the cryptocurrency.
-Ideally, this individual should have some knowledge about cryptocurrency and should not be a beneficiary of the estate.
+Ideally, this individual should know about cryptocurrency and should not be a beneficiary of the estate.

 - Advising you on storing hard wallet backups in access-controlled areas in a water-resistant, fire-resistant container.